Displaying Source Code(s)

 used for arithmetic operation or for display purpose.

 5 Subscripts can be modified by any arithmetic statement.
-INDEX can
+INDEX

 only